BroadbandForum/usp-test/1-messages-and-path-names.md

      }
     ```

-2. Allow the EUT to send an Error message.
+2. Allow the EUT to send an DeleteResponse.

 #### Test Metrics